FinnArundel/boscode-doc/pseudocode.md

   get firstNumber
   get secondNumber
   total = firstNumber + secondNumber
-  Display “the sum of your 2 numbers is ”; total
+  Display "the sum of your 2 numbers is "; total
 END Add2Numbers
 ```